Manish7066/Manish7066/README.md

 ## Hi there 👋
+this my first github project and ive directly publish projects from vs code
 <!--
 **Manish7066/Manish7066** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.